 All right.

-Well, uh, two things really.
+Well, two things, really.

-Um, you know, number one, I'm 64.
+You know, number one, I'm 54.

 I've had several interactions in a traffic situation with police.

-And you know, my knee jerk reaction is to be as nice as I possibly can be, obviously, just to get out of the ticket.
+And, you know, my knee-jerk reaction is to be as nice as I possibly can be, obviously, just to get out of the ticket.

-Is number one, you know, the police are like, hey, where are you coming from?
+And really, the reason that I called was it struck a chord with me: is number one, you know, the police are like, hey, where are you coming from?

 Where are you going?